seilanhiep/data/kh/source_data/wildlife_conservation_society/eastern_plains/seima_protected_forest_zone_metadata.md

 Description

 This data describes the Eastern Plains Landscape (EPL), which covers an area over 30,000 square kilometers and spans four provinces (Ratank Kiri, Mondul Kiri, Kratie, and Stung Treng).
 This specifically looks at the Seima Protected Forest Zone.
+Geographic data is encoded in the WGS 84 coordinate reference system.
+Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format